celo-org/docs/docs/validator/run/baklava.md

 This guide contains a large number of keys, so it is important to understand the purpose of each key.
 [Read more about key management.](/validator/key-management/summary)

-<strike>#### Unlocking

-Celo nodes store private keys encrypted on disk with a password, and need to be "unlocked" before use.
-Private keys can be unlocked in two ways:

-1. By running the `celocli account:unlock` command.
-Note that the node must have the "personal" RPC API enabled in order for this command to work.
-2. By setting the `--unlock` flag when starting the node.

-It is important to note that when a key is unlocked you need to be particularly careful about enabling access to the node's RPC APIs.</strike>

 ### Environment variables

 There are a number of environment variables in this guide, and you may use this table as a reference.